telerik/xaml-docs/controls/touchmanager/features.md

 		TouchManager.SetScrollViewerSwipeMode(Me.element, ScrollViewerSwipeMode.Parent);
 	{{endregion}}

 * __ShouldSuspendMousePromotion__: An attached property of type __bool__ that indicates whether mouse events should be suspended during touch input.
+The default value is __false__.

 * __DragStartDistance__: A static property of type __double__ that gets or sets the minimum distance a touch point has to move before the action is considered a drag.
 The distance is measured in pixels.
+The default value is __5__.

 * __PinchStartDistance__: A static property of type __double__ that gets or sets the minimum distance a touch point has to move before the action is considered a pinch.
 The distance is measured in pixels.
+The default value is __5__.

 * __SwipeStartDistance__: A static property of type __double__ that gets or sets the minimum distance a touch point has to move before the action is considered a swipe.
 The distance is measured in pixels.
+The default value is __5__.

 * __SwipeInertiaDuration__: A static property of type __int__ that gets or sets the duration of the swipe inertia.
 The duration is measured in milliseconds.
+The default value is 1000.

 * __TapTime__: A static property of type __int__ that gets or sets the time that can elapse between a touch down and a touch up for the action to be considered a tap.
 The time is measured in milliseconds.
+The default value is __800__.

 * __TapVicinity__: A static property of type __double__ that gets or sets the maximum distance a touch point can move for the action to be considered a tab.
 The distance is measured in pixels.
+The default value is __5__.

+>When Tap and Swipe gestures are used, the TapVicinity property needs to be less than SwipeStartDistance, otherwise it will not have an effect.

 * __MultiTapTime__: A static property of type __int__ that gets or sets the time that can elapse between two successive tap actions for the TouchManager to consider them as multiple taps.
 The time is measured in milliseconds.
+The default value is __500__.

 * __MultiTapVicinity__: A static property of type __int__ that gets or sets the distance between two successive tap actions for the TouchManager to consider them as multiple taps.
 The distance is measured in pixels.
+The default value is __10__.

 * __DragStartTrigger__: An attached property of type __Telerik.Windows.Input.Touch.TouchDragStartTrigger__ enumeration that gets or sets the touch action that triggers the drag operation.
 The enumeration contains the following triggers.
 	* __TapHoldAndMove__: The drag operation will be triggered during a TouchMove event after a TapAndHold.